How To Keep Your Face Warm When Cycling In Cold Weather

 Ski Goggles

-Goggles are a must-have for any winter sport activity if speed is involved.
-Not only do they keep the spine-chilling cold out, but they also protect your eyes from sharp bits of ice or snow.
+Goggles are a must-have for any winter sports activity if speed is involved.
+Not only do they keep the spine chilling out, but they also protect your eyes from sharp bits of ice or snow.
 And then there’s the obvious protection from the wind.

-If you’re wearing a balaclava, it’s crucial to pick out a pair of good googles.
+If you’re wearing a balaclava, it’s crucial to pick out a pair of good goggles.

 Neck Gaiters and Warmers

-In comparison to a balaclava, neck warmers and neck gaiters are typically heavier and bulkier.
+Compared to a balaclava, neck warmers, and neck gaiters are typically heavier and bulkier.
 But, they do allow you to switch between covering only the neck to the whole lower region of the face.

 A neck gaiter is wrapped over the face before attaching it at the back of the head with Velcro.
 Check to see if the neck gaiter reaches up to the ears because these offer all-over comfort.
 If your choice of warm clothing for the face is a neck fleece, a balaclava won’t be necessary.
 To ensure maximum warmth, combine that with a hat (in case you’re ditching a helmet) or a helmet liner, or an insulated helmet.